sockeqwe/AdapterDelegates/README.md

 ```

-## Dependencies if you dont use Kotlin DSL
+## Dependencies if you don't use Kotlin DSL
 This library is available on maven central:

 ```groovy